 For full details, see the job posting at https://www.jobs.ac.uk/job/BOW678/research-associate-postcolonial-diasporic-world-literatures-b178123r

-The Postcolonial Print Cultures International Research Network is proud to announce its second conference, “Publishing the Postcolonial: Politics and Economics of Postcolonial Print Cultures,” to be held January 18-19, 2018 at Newcastle University.
-For more information, including the participants and the schedule of events, please see the dedicated conference page.
+The Postcolonial Print Cultures International Research Network is proud to announce its third conference, “The Form of Ideology and the Ideology of Form: Local Debates, Internationalisms, and Print Cultures Between Decolonisation and the Cold War.”
+The conference will be held January 11-12, 2019 at SOAS, London.
+For more information, including participants, abstracts, and the schedule of events, please see the dedicated conference page.

 Please join us on November 2nd at New York University for our one-day conference!